Music for Guitar, Lute and Vihuela

 To add that certain ornaments within the tablatures have proved irritants in the processing of the music extracts here.
 They have therefore been swatted, but I hasten to add at no expense to the relevant contents of the transcriptions.

-Conspicuous by their absence perhaps, indexes for these narratives.
+Conspicuous by their absence perhaps are indexes for these narratives.
 In place of them the ‘Find’ facility on screen as readily pinpoints locations of names and topics within the texts.
 Flicking progressively through highlighted references also pays dividends in casting light on several facets of the target.
 A resourceful expedient, then.

 Shortcuts to the opening pages of chapters are activated from the start by highlighting a heading listed in the Contents page.
 They are also speedily accessible from any point within the volume by opening the Navigation panel, Contol+F. Click the Heading tab and within its menu highlight the desired chapter title.